List of current vacancies within

 For further informaton and how to apply, please click on the job title.

 Particle Physics, Denys Wilkinson Building, Keble Road, Oxford

-The Sub-department of Particle Physics, University of Oxford is seeking a highly qualified full-time Postdoctoral Research Assistant to work on DUNE on a 2 year fixed-term contract with possibility of a 1 year extension, subject to funding.
+The Sub-department of Particle Physics at the University of Oxford is seeking a highly qualified postdoctoral research assistant to work full-time on the SNO+ experiment for a fixed-term period of 3 years.
+Extensions of this post are subject to availability of funding.

-Please read the "Person Specification and Job Description" before preparing your application.
-You will be required to upload a CV, description of research experience and interests and the names and addresses of 3 referees.
-Please arrange for 3 letters of reference to be sent to: sue [dot] geddes [at] physics [dot] ox [dot] ac [dot] uk by the closing date.
-Applications are acknowledged but not references.
+Only applications received by 12.00 noon on 4 July 2016 can be considered.
+Please read the “Person Specification and Job Description” before preparing your application.
+You will be required to upload a curriculum vita, a description of research experience and interests and the names and addresses of three referees as part of your online application.
+In addition you should arrange for the three letters of reference to be sent directly to: sue [dot] geddes [at] physics [dot] ox [dot] ac [dot] uk by the closing date.
+Applications are acknowledged but not reference letters.

 Please also look at the Job Description and Person Specification and apply online.

 Application Deadline: 4 July 2016 by 12:00 midday